GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
+> ### The magic of a computer lies in its ability to become almost anything you can imagine, as long as you can explain exactly what that is.
 >
-> ~ *John von Neumann*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts